 A Central Accommodation Fund supports the purchase of any equipment or materials necessary to the implementation of the reasonable accommodation identified for employees, in order to carry out their work duties.
 Requests to access support from this Fund shall be made by the supervisor or HR representative to McGill’s Accessibility Advisor.
 Examples of requests that can be made to the fund: communication services (CART, conversion to Braille), technical aids and devices (e.g. split keyboard, magnifiers), adaptive software (e.g. licenses for JAWS, Kurzweil, read&write), and human support services (e.g. attendants). https://mcgill.ca/equity/employment-equity/central-accommodation-fund

 Questions about these guidelines and related procedures can be made to:

 - Disability management (HR) disability.hr [at] mcgill.ca

 - Office of the Provost and Vice Principal (Academic) – Accessibility Advisor: Rachel.desjourdy [at] mcgill.ca

 Parking may be available for staff who require parking for disability related reasons.

 Staff who require assistance moving around the McGill downtown campus, due to a temporary or permanent disability, can register with Disability Management to use McGill’s free adapted transport service.
 The adapted van will transport staff between any of McGill’s downtown campus buildings, Monday through Friday between 8:00 a.m. and 6:00 p.m.

 To register for these services

 - Provide supporting medical documentation.
 Please have your treating physician complete the Physician's Statement (request for reduced parking permit or adapted transport) located on the HR website under Forms.

-- Submit your request by email to benefits.hr [at] mcgill.ca or by fax to Pensions & Benefits at 514 398-6889.
+- Submit your request by disability.hr [at] mcgill.ca (email), or by fax at 514 398-6889.